 3. The Indira Gandhi Memorial Museum

 Indira Gandhi was a towering political personality in India.
 She served three terms as prime minister, from 1966 until her assassination in 1984.
 Nothing short of the country's most-powerful politician at the time, this museum does an excellent job of documenting her life and work.
 A must-visit site for any Indira Gandhi fan (which has to be everyone, really), or history buff, or anyone who needs a pick-me-up for the rest of their trip through the monuments.
+Tourist attractions in Delhi are well maintained by the government and the local authorities.

 4. The National Museum